sqlitecloud/docs/src/pages/docs/commands/remove-user.md

 ## Description

-The REMOVE USER command remove the user specified in the **username** parameter from the system.
-After command execution the **username** will not be able to login to the server.
-Admin user cannot be removed from the system.
+The REMOVE USER command removes the user specified in the **username** parameter from the system.
+After command execution, the **username** cannot log in to the server.
+Admin users cannot be removed from the system.

 ## Return